tommyjlong/doorvivint-card/README.md

 The recommended way to install is to use HACS.
 Alternatively, this can be manually installed.

 ## HACS
-- Go to the HACS Settings, and under ADD CUSTOM RESPOSITORY, paste ```https://github.com/tommyjlong/doorvivint-card ```, and chose ```Plugin``` for the Category.
-Hit save, and a new entry titled **[plugin] tommyjlong/doorvivint-card** should be created under CUSTOM REPOSITORY.
+- Go to the HACS Settings (look for 3 vertical dots), and under ADD CUSTOM RESPOSITORY, paste ```https://github.com/tommyjlong/doorvivint-card ```, and chose ```Lovelace``` (or ```Plugin```) for the Category.
+Hit Add (or Save), and a new entry titled **Doorvivint Card** should now be present.
-- Click on the new entry and a page should appear which will allow you to install this.
+- Click on this new entry and a page should appear which will allow you to install this.
+Now install it.
-- Make sure to follow the instructions at the very bottom of the page for adding the url and type to the lovelace configuration.
+- Make sure to follow the instructions at the very bottom of the page for adding the url and type to the lovelace resource configuration.

 ## Manual:
 1. Download the [doorvivint-card.js](https://github.com/tommyjlong/doorvivint-card/blob/master/dist/doorvivint-card.js) and the companion [jssip](https://github.com/tommyjlong/doorvivint-card/blob/master/dist/jssip-3.5.3.min.js) modules to `HACONFIGDIR/www/custom-lovelace/doorvivint-card/` (or in some other folder under `/HACONFIGDIR/www/`).